-For the latest news on the planning application to build the Postwick Hub, visit the Norwich and Norfolk Transport Action Group (NNTAG) local group page: http://bettertransport.org.uk/norwich_and_norfolk_transport_action_group
+For more news on this campaign, visit the Norwich and Norfolk Transport Action Group (NNTAG) local group page: http://bettertransport.org.uk/norwich_and_norfolk_transport_action_group

-A road to open up countryside for development, along with a massive roundabout no-one needs.
+The NNDR is a huge road to open up countryside for development, along with a massive roundabout no-one needs, called the Postwick Hub.

 Plans for the Norwich Northern Distributor Route (NNDR) include two separate elements, costing a total of £113 million: